Waterfront Solicitors is a leading firm of specialist intellectual property lawyers based in London.

 For many individuals and companies, intellectual property law protects more than just an idea or a concept – it protects genuine business assets that may be integral to the core services of a business, its overall value and its long-term financial viability.

 Intellectual property is a complex area of law.
 It can involve analysing a complex myriad of UK, EU and international laws.
-IP laws can cover many different forms of creative work, from logos and corporate identity designs to products and services that set your business apart from your competitors.
+With the help of an IP solicitors, you can cover many different forms of creative work, from logos and corporate identity designs to products and services that set your business apart from your competitors.
 However, there are many traps and pitfalls for the unwary.
 It is particularly disappointing for us when clients come to us too late and only after they have missed the chance to protect their creations to the maximum extent possible.
 Because of this, it is often essential to consider the intellectual property law implications at the outset of any important new business project.

 Protect Your Ideas